segmentio/segment-docs/src/connections/aws-privatelink.md

 ## RDS Postgres

 ### Prerequisites
-Before you can configure AWS PrivateLink for RDS Postgres, complete the following prerequisites in your Databricks workspace:
+Before you can configure AWS PrivateLink for RDS Postgres, complete the following prerequisites:
 - **Set up a Network Load Balancer (NLB) to route traffic to your Postgres database**: Segment recommends creating a NLB that has target group IP address synchronization, using a solution like AWS Lambda.
 If any updates are made to the Availability Zones (AZs) enabled for your NLB, please let your CSM know so that Segment can update the AZs of your VPC endpoint.
 - **Configure your NLB with one of the following settings**: